-Several working party events have now taken place on the old track bed but much work still needs to be done.
-Mini diggers have pulled stumps out and racked down the bushes and brambles; volunteers have loaded anything that would burn onto tractor drawn trailers.
+Work parties are regularly held on the old track bed.
+Mini diggers have pulled stumps out and racked down the bushes and brambles; volunteers have loaded and removed fly-tipped rubbish.